tlienart/Xranklin.jl/docs/syntax/extensions.md

 }

 \note{
+  Double-braces (which can be used to call [hfuns](/syntax/vars+funs/) or insert page variables) are disabled in math environments.
+  This is to avoid ambiguities since in LaTeX-like math syntax, double braces can happen.
+So, for instance, `${{x}}$` will just show $x$ even if you do have a page variable `x` on the page.
+}

+\note{
-  Franklin uses its own counter to keep track of equations.
+  Franklin uses its **own counter** to keep track of equation numbering.
-  There is no communication between Franklin and KaTeX or the CSS.
+  There is no communication between Franklin and any KaTeX or CSS counters.
-  This means that you cannot effectively use KaTeX-specific commands that suppress numbering as this would cause issues with subsequent equation references done with `\eqref`.
+  This means that you cannot effectively use KaTeX-specific commands that suppress numbering as this would cause issues with subsequent equation references done with `\eqref`.\\
+  Long story short: if you want to suppress numbering, use `\nonumber`.
 }
 \skip